-Applicants should not select family members or friends to provide recommendations.
+Applicants should not select their former or current personal therapists, family members or friends to provide recommendations.
 Recommenders should be able to speak to an applicant’s ability to be academically and professionally successful in his/her chosen field of study and as a graduate level student.

 Where possible, it is preferred that recommendations come from different sources in the applicant’s life.
 Applicants who have not attended school for several years should submit recommendations from individuals who are familiar with them on any level of professional involvement.

 If an applicant’s degree Grade Point Average (GPA) falls below 3.0, the applicant is required to petition for a Grade Point Average Exemption Statement with his/her application.

 The applicant must submit a one- to two-page, double-spaced, typed statement explaining past, special, or personal circumstances that contributed to a GPA below 3.0.
 This statement should also explain why the applicant feel that he/she would be able to successfully participate in a graduate academic program.
 The Exemption Statement should be emailed to email@example.com.

 The maximum number of units a degree-seeking student may transfer in at the master’s level is twelve (12) units.
 To be eligible for transfer credit, units must be earned at the graduate level at a regionally accredited college or a university with a grade equivalent to a “B” or higher within the past five years and must have significant comparability in nature, content and level to the comparable required course for which transfer credit is being requested.